 Demel's café and bakery is much-loved for its cakes and pastries.
 This place was the emperor's choice back in the 19th century.
 Customers enjoy a close-up look at the cooking.
-The famous Sacher-Torte is made to order for chocoholics.
-Apart from its apricot filling — the recipe seems pretty simple...chocolate on chocolate.
+The famous Sacher torte is made-to-order for chocoholics.
+Apart from its apricot filling, the recipe seems pretty simple: chocolate on chocolate.

 Vienna's tasty cuisine, like its old empire, is multi-national.
-The Vienna schnitzel or "Wiener schnitzel" is actually an Italian schnitzel...from Milan, dumplings came from Bohemia, and goulash from Hungary, and the apple strudel — it's a mix of east and west.
+The Wiener schnitzel, or Vienna schnitzel — it should be an "Italian schnitzel" — it's from Milan.
+The dumplings?
+They're from Bohemia.
+Goulash — that's Hungarian, and the apple strudel?
+That's a mix of east and west.

 The strudel dough — a wheat-based filo — is from the Turks (think baklava).
-And the apples, they're from Germany.
-Add sugar, cinnamon, and rum raisins.
-Roll it up, glaze with lemon sauce pop in the oven and before you know it…you've got your apple strudel.
+And the apples — they're from Germany.
+Add sugar, cinnamon, and rum raisins…roll it up…glaze with lemon sauce…pop in the oven, and before you know it…you've got your apple strudel.

-To enjoy Cafe Demel calorie-free, savor its chocolate and marzipan window displays.
+To enjoy Café Demel calorie-free, savor its chocolate and marzipan window displays.
 They change regularly and reflect current happenings in town.
 This mermaid celebrates the summer — time for some fun in the sun.

-And as if providing a fine venue to walk off the city's sweet temptations, a big part of Vienna is its fine parks, filled with statue-maker memories of Austria's glory days and high culture.
+And, as if providing a fine venue to walk off the city's sweet temptations, a big part of Vienna is its fine parks, filled with statue-maker memories of Austria's glory days and high culture.

 The enticing shopping streets of the old town have been traffic-free since the 1970s.
 With its elegant storefronts and lively people-watching, just taking a stroll is a delight.